BethAnna/BethAnna.github.io/_pages/about.md

   - /about.html
 ---

-Hello, I'm BethAnna!
+Hello!
+I'm BethAnna!  <br>

+I love using math and engineering as languages to describe natural phenomenoa and expand our knowledge about the world.
+I believe knowledge and hard work both _enable_ and _inspire_ innovative solutions to real-world problems, enacting positive change (be it big or small) in the everyday lives of us and our loved ones.
+This has been, and continues to be, my motivation for all I do.

-I am fascinated by the complex nature of the human brain and its capacity to store, process, and manipulate a multitude of noisy information in real time.
-These functions, collectively referred to as working memory, empower learning, decision-making, and downstream cognition.
-As an electrical and systems engineer by training, my work utilizes optimization and control-theoretic dynamical modeling to gain mechanistic and systems-level understanding of neural function.
-Check out my [CV](https://bethanna.github.io/cv/) and [Publications](https://bethanna.github.io/publications/) for more info -- or send me a message!
+I am particualrly fascinated by the human brain's capacity to store, process, and manipulate a multitude of noisy information in real time, and how the complex nature of neural activity and dynamics embed such functionality.
+These cognitive functions -- collectively referred to as working memory -- empower learning, decision-making, and downstream cognition.
+Insight into these processes form the bedrock for understanding cognitive ability on a biological, physiological, and psychological basis and consequently develop actionable approaches to not only patient care, but also the development of efficient and responsible AI, teaching, mental health, and more.  <br>

+As a systems engineer and applied mathematician by training, my research works to bridge the gap between neuroscience and engineering -- spanning optimization, control-theoretic dynamical modeling, software, and computational neuroscience -- to gain mechanistic and systems-level understanding of neural function.
+Check out my [CV](https://bethanna.github.io/cv/) and [Publications](https://bethanna.github.io/publications/) for more info.
+Or send me a message!  <br>

 I also love to knit and crochet, and I am constantly working on new projects and designs.
 You can see those on [my Ravelry page](https://www.ravelry.com/designers/thompson-yarn-arts).

-### Highlighted Awards:
+### Highlighted Awards, Skills, and Activities:
+Please see my [CV](https://bethanna.github.io/cv/) for a more comprehensive list.

+#### Awards:
 * NSF Graduate Research Fellow, 2020-2024
 * MAA _Outstanding Student Paper Session_ (Joint Math Meetings 2019)
 * BIOSIGMAA’s _Janet L. Anderson Award for Undergraduate Research in Mathematics or Computational Biology_ (MAA MathFest 2018)

+#### Skills:
+*

+#### Activities:
+*